United Nations Economic and Social Commission for Western Asia: Women in the judiciary system

+Controversies

 Israel-Palestine report controversy

-On March 15, 2017, UNESCWA released a report accusing Israel (not a UNESCWA member state) of being an "apartheid regime" due to Israel's relations with Palestinians both inside and outside Israel.
+On 15 March 2017, UNESCWA released a report accusing Israel (not a UNESCWA member state) of being an "apartheid regime" due to Israel's relations with Palestinians both inside and outside Israel.
 The report was officially withdrawn and removed from UN websites after criticism from the Secretary-General who said it had been issued by ESCWA without approval.

 The document was co-authored by Richard Falk, professor of International Law and Practice Emeritus at Princeton University and a former UN human rights investigator for the Palestinian territories, and Virginia Tilley, professor of Political Science at Southern Illinois University.
 It criticised Israel's law of return for Jews.
 Falk and Tilley wrote: "Israel defends its rejection of the Palestinians' return in frankly racist language: alleging that Palestinians constitute a 'demographic threat' and that their return would alter the demographic character of Israel to the point of eliminating it as a Jewish state".

 Rima Khalaf, United Nations Under-Secretary-General and Executive Secretary of ESCWA, had said it was the first to accuse Israel of being a racist state which had established an apartheid system.
 The report itself said it had established on the "basis of scholarly inquiry and overwhelming evidence, that Israel is guilty of the crime of apartheid".
 Israel has condemned the report.
 "We expected of course that Israel and its allies would put huge pressure on the Secretary-General of the United Nations so that he would disavow the report, and that they would ask him to withdraw it," Khalaf said to AFP.

-The UN Secretary-General António Guterres had distanced himself from the report and the document was removed from UN website on Friday, March 17, 2017.
-The report Executive Summary was also deleted from the United Nations Information System on the Question of Palestine (UNISPAL).
+UN Secretary-General António Guterres distanced himself from the report and the document was removed from UN website on Friday, 17 March 2017.
+The report's Executive Summary was also deleted from the United Nations Information System on the Question of Palestine (UNISPAL).

-On March 17, Khalaf submitted her letter of resignation to Guterres.
+On 17 March, Khalaf submitted her letter of resignation to Guterres.
 Following the strong response from Israel, she wrote: "It is only normal for criminals to pressure and attack those who advocate the cause of their victims."
 She continued to stand by the report.